Jaxelr/Minimig/README.md

 Easiest installation is via dotnet global tools running `dotnet tool install --global Minimig` from your terminal.

+To install the prerelease version (from myget), you can add the option `--add-source https://www.myget.org/F/minimig/api/v3/index.json`

 ## Usage

 ### Creating Migrations